mvcss/mvcss.github.com/source/styleguide/naming.md

 Modules are broken down into the base module, submodules, modifiers, and states.
 If your module or submodule name is two words, use camelCase.
 For example, `.moduleName`.

+### Submodules

+Submodules use the hyphen `-` separator to denote that it is a submodule to another module.
+For example, `module-submodule`.

 ### Modifiers

 Use `--` for a modifier on a module or submodule.
 For example: